Our Club's History

-The formation of Bournemouth Arts Club in 1920 stemmed from an idea by the head of the Municipal Art College and was subsequently brought to life by the enthusiasm and dedication of the college tutors and students.
-It provided a focus of excellence for the visual arts by bringing together those who practise with those maintaining a lively interest in current developments.
+Bournemouth Arts Club was founded in 1920 from an idea by the head of the Municipal Art College, and brought to life by enthusiastic and dedicated tutors and students.
+It provided a focus of excellence for the visual arts in the locality, bringing together artists and those with a keen interest in art.

-Throughout its history the club has put on regular exhibitions for its members.
-Some exhibitions also featured the work of eminent artists alongside that of the club members.
-These included Paul Nash, Graham Sutherland and Augustus John.
-Henry Lamb was President and Lucy Kemp-Welch was Vice President for a number of years.
+Throughout its history the club held regular exhibitions for members; some featured the work of invited artists including Paul Nash, Graham Sutherland and Augustus John.
+At one time Henry Lamb was President and Lucy Kemp-Welch, Vice President.

-Exhibitions have always provided a core activity, these being held in notable spaces such as The Russell-Cotes Museum & Gallery, the Seldown Gallery at Poole Arts Centre, the Guildhall, Winchester, the St Barbe Museum and Art Gallery, Lymington, Town Mill at Lyme Regis and in the Lighthouse Gallery, Poole.
+Exhibitions always provided a core activity in notable spaces: the Russell-Cotes Museum & Gallery; Seldown Gallery at Poole Arts Centre; Guildhall, Winchester; St Barbe Museum and Art Gallery, Lymington; Town Mill, Lyme Regis and Lighthouse Gallery, Poole.

 The turn of the century saw the Club looking for new ways to develop and promote its work to a wider audience.
 A new name was sought to reflect the modern age and to enable exhibitions to be considered in venues further afield.
 It was agreed that the name Southern Contemporaries would be used alongside that of Bournemouth Arts Club for exhibiting outside the local area.

 The Club continues to hold an ‘Annual’ with the long established principle of all members have at least one work shown.

 Marking the Club’s proud centenary, a major historical exhibition was held in 2021 at the Russell-Cotes Museum & Gallery.